tiepdotme/team3128.github.io/members/important-dates.md

 ### Weekly Meetings

-During pre-season (Fall through beginning of Winter Break), our team meets Monday - Friday from 3:00 pm - 5:30 pm to further our skills, work on build projects, plan events, and more.
+During pre-season (Fall through the beginning of Winter Break), our team meets Monday, Thursday, and Friday from 3:00 pm - 6:00 pm to further our skills, work on build projects, plan events, and more.
 See specifics on [our calendar](/members/calendar/).

 ### Leadership Meetings